-Please feel free to contact our coordination team anytime (email@example.com)!
+Please feel free to contact our coordination team (firstname.lastname@example.org)!

-You will start the program with the 1st phase, a 2-year Master program, at one of the teaching universities.
+You will start the program with the 1st phase, a 2-year joint Master program, at Göttingen and Heidelberg universities.
 If you decide to leave the program after that phase, you will have a Master of Science.
 If you decide to continue with the 3-year 2nd phase, the research PhD phase, you will graduate with the German equivalent of a PhD, a Dr. rer nat, which is recognized worldwide as the equivalent of a PhD.

-If you are interested in doing interdisciplinary research, this is your chance to join an excellent network of the top scientists within different disciplines contributing to solving the same questions.
+If you are interested to do interdisciplinary research, this is your chance to enter an excellent network of top scientists in different disciplines contributing to solve questions related to the fundamentals of life.

 Yes, the official language of the school is English and so all courses, workshops and other events are in English.

 Yes, solid knowledge of the English language is necessary for your success in the program, which will be conducted entirely in English.
-An internationally-accepted language test will be required for non-native English speakers unless your previous program was taught in English.
-Test scores cannot be older than two years for the application at University of Göttingen and four years at Heidelberg University.
+An internationally-accepted language test will be required for non-native English speakers.
+Test scores cannot be older than four years prior to the date of application.
 Please note: The English language test is required for admission to the program, but not for the application submission.
 If you cannot complete the test before applying, please indicate that it will be taken at a later date.
-Your test must be submitted not later than July 30th of the year you start the program in.
+Your test must be submitted by July 15th of the year you start the program.

 No!
 The program will be conducted entirely in English.

-We invite top undergraduate students with backgrounds in physics, chemistry, biology, materials science or engineering (or a related sub-field) to apply to our program.
-Your previous study (Bachelor of Science, Bachelor of Tech, Bachelor of Art, Staatsexamen etc.) needs to have had at least 6 terms.
+We invite undergraduate students with a background in Physics, Chemistry, Biology, Biotechnology, Materials Science or Engineering (or a related sub-field) to apply to our program.
+Your previous study (Bachelor of Science, Bachelor of Engineering, Bachelor of Technology, Bachelor of Arts, Staatsexamen etc.) needs to have the equivalent of 96 ECTS.

 Yes, you can apply with a current transcript and proof that you will complete your academic degree by the start of the program.
-You must provide the final transcript and graduation certificate by the time of the start of the program.
+You must provide the final transcript and graduation certificate by the time of enrolling in the program.

 Yes, but only if you wish to carry out another Master's degree program.
-You will be required to participate in the full 5-year program in which the first 2 years will consist of university coursework, i.e. you will entered the program as if you only held a Bachelor's degree.
-Nevertheless, please indicate your further studies as well and submit the respective documents.
+You will be required to participate in the full 5-year program in which the first 2 years will consist of university coursework.
+The qualifying degree is the Bachelor’s degree, but modules taken during a Master degree can be taken into account when calculating the qualifying modules for application.

-There are no limitations for the time that has passed since your last degree.
-You should be able to explain why you have decided to apply for a university study again (especially after a longer gap) and why you seek to do a PhD in Matter to Life.
+There are no limitations on the time passed after your last degree.
+You should be able to explain why you have decided to apply for university studies again (especially after a longer gap) and why you seek to do a Master/ PhD in Matter to Life in your motivation letter.